hitokiri-mata/katacoda-courses/kubernetes-extensibility/kubebuilder/step6-def-crd.md

-In this step you will code some details for the CRD.
+In this step you will code some details for the CRD and create a CRD on yuor cluster.
+Currently there are no CRDs defined.

+`kubectl get crds`{{execute}}

 ## Modify Structs